JuanCalvinRaymond/DiscordBot/README.md

 ## Argument:

--Timezone: Enter your local timezone.
+- Timezone: Enter your local timezone.
 Ex. -5 (EST)/ -4(ET).
 If this is not passed, the bot will use EST as the default timezone
--Format: Add the word 'Full' for a full date/time format.
+- Format: Add the word 'Full' for a full date/time format.

 ## Example:
 TS(16:00:00 -5 Full), TS(15), TS(06 PM -5), TS(3 -5 Full)